stephaniehicks/qsmooth/README.md

 to be the same and the average distribution, obtained by taking the average of each quantile across samples, is used as the reference.

+### How to evaulate if global normalization methods are appropriate?

 While these assumptions may be reasonable in certain experiments, they may not always be appropriate.
-Recently, an R/Bioconductor package ([`quantro`](http://www.bioconductor.org/packages/release/bioc/html/quantro.html)) has been developed to test for global differences between groups of distributions to asses whether global normalization methods such as quantile normalization should be applied.
+Recently, an R/Bioconductor package ([`quantro`](http://www.bioconductor.org/packages/release/bioc/html/quantro.html)) has been developed to test for global differences between groups of distributions to evaluate whether global normalization methods such as quantile normalization should be applied.
 If global differences are found between groups of distributions, these changes may be of technical or biological of interest.
 If these changes are of technical interest (e.g. batch effects), then global normalization methods should be applied.